Pittsburgh Steelers’ Running Back James Conner Wears Custom Cleats To Honor Mac Miller

 Mac Miller was special to them because he was a Pittsburgh native too, and he was achieving great things.
 Pittsburgh is a smaller city, and when a local achieves something great, everyone is sharing a piece of the pride.
 Mac Miller and Wiz Khalifa were making Pittsburgh residents proud with their success in the music industry.
 Miller had just released Swimming, his fifth studio album.

-However, the rapper has been resonating with Pittsburgh audiences long before he became nationally famous.
+However, the rapper had been resonating with Pittsburgh audiences long before he became nationally famous.
 Even Le’Veon Bell returned to social media to tweet his condolences about the rapper’s passing, and he’s been off all social media since becoming embroiled in a lengthy contract dispute.
 Even the Steelers enmeshed in drama love this Steelers fan.

 When he attended home games, Miller was often asked to lead the pre-game towel ‘twirl’, a task which he did with gleeful aplomb.
 He was a notorious fan in a notorious fandom, and it makes sense that Steelers players like Conner want to honor his legacy with a special footwear tribute.